larzeitlin/jekyll-now/about.md

 ---

-Topics I'm into are data engineering, signal processing, music, generative art and machine learning.
+Topics I'm into include data engineering, signal processing, music, generative art and machine learning.

 This is just a space for my writings, to publish software for people to mess around with, and to provide some context / resources for people on the same path.